Show Menu

 k get secret <secret-name> -o yaml

-To view the values (encoded).
+To view the values (values are encoded).

 k create secret generic <secret-name> --from-literal=<key1>=<value1> --from-literal=<key2>=<value2>